jessetvogel/rust-web/README.md

 - [ ] Date / time pickers
 - [ ] Chart / visualization

-Could create a `components` folder to have components in.
+NOTE: Add components to a new `components` folder

 </details>

 ### Benchmarks & Memory

-Need benchmarks to see how this library performs against other Rust web frameworks but also against Javascript frameworks.
-Need also profiling to evaluate if there are memory leaks in either Rust side or Javascript side of the library.
+Need benchmarks to see how this library performs against other Rust web frameworks but also against different Javascript frameworks.
+Need also profiling to evaluate if there are memory leaks in either Rust side or Javascript side of the library and to figure out if the compiled WASM size can be reduced further.

 # Backstory